aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 4 Design and implement a Virtual Network in Azure.md

 ## Task 1: Create the CoreServicesVnet virtual network and subnets

 1. On the Azure portal locate the search bar at the top of the page.
-Search for **Virtual Networks** and select virtual networks under services. that appears in the results under **Services**.
+Search for **Virtual Networks** and select virtual networks under services that appears in the results under **Services**.

   ![](../media/unit4-image.png)
 1. Select **+ Create** on the Virtual networks page.